testomato/minicrawler/README.md

 ### Unit Tests

 Unit tests are done by simply runnning `make check`.
-They need php5-cli to be installed.
+They need php-cli to be installed.

 ### Integration Tests